hideyukiinada/examples/tensorflow/graph2.md

 }
 ```

-Lastly the "jungle/Assign" node was created to "Assign the sum to the lion variable node":
+Now, the remaining item is the fourth item "Assign the sum to the lion variable node", which "jungle/Assign" node was created for:
 ```
 node {
   name: "jungle/Assign"